Circle of Three: History

 Isobel Bird wrote the series to do what many non-fiction books about Wicca fail to do: show how Wiccans experience their religion.
 Thus, the books cover a wide range of topics related to Wiccan life beyond outright practice, including conflicts with mainstream society, the diversity of the Neo-Pagan community, and legal rights.

-Originally released in mass market paperback, the series is currently out of print, though the books are still available used and as eBooks.
-The eBooks feature bonus material, such as interviews with Isobel Bird, crafts, and magical exercises.
+Originally released in mass market paperback, the series is out of print, though the books are still available used and as eBooks.The eBooks have bonus material, such as interviews with Isobel Bird, crafts, and magical exercises.
 Chapter excerpts are available on the HarperCollins website.

 The first nine books are available in Germany and France, where the series is known as Magic Circle.
 It is published in German by Schneiderbuch.
 The first four books have been published in Castilian Spanish under the series name El Círculo de Fuego, by Editorial Diagonal (Grup 62).
 The first six books have been published in Italian as Il Cerchio delle Streghe by Gruppo Editorale Armenia.

 In 2005, Michael Thomas Ford revealed that he had written the Circle of Three series, using the pen name, Isobel Bird.
 He also wrote a short story titled "Ever After" for the YA horror anthology 666: The Number of the Beast under that name.

+Reception

+The critic Rebecca Fisher, writing at Fantasy Literature's Fantasy Book and Audiobook Reviews, said of the series "Unlike the type of witchcraft you would find in Buffy the Vampire Slayer and Charmed, there is a firm grounding in reality, i.e. no levitating, flashes of light or fighting demons.
+However, Isobel Bird does sometimes slip too far in the opposite direction, as often his stories are rather dull and anti-climatic; furthermore, I have heard complaints that the Wiccan religion isn’t taken seriously enough in these books, portrayed as the sort of trendy, flavour-of-the-month gimmick".